arnavgautam/TreeHacks2015/Demos/Demo-MobileServices/Demo.md

 	_New ASP.NET Project_

-	> **Speaking Point:** Mention any .NET language can be used to build the Mobile Service right from VS, and the framework is built on top of ASP.NET Web API, which means we get leverage the power of NuGet and all our existing skills and code.
+	> **Speaking Point:** Mention that any .NET language can be used to build the Mobile Service right from VS, and that the framework is built on top of ASP.NET Web API, which means we can leverage the power of NuGet and all our existing skills and code.

 5. Switch to the **MobileService** solution.